Norske Talenter series 2: Røa Eldresenter

 Røa Eldresenter is the oldest in the competition, along with Bergens Munnspillorkester.
 The front artist Mette is 69, and the others in the ages 71–83.
 They are in the Røa older senter in Oslo.
 Many young people shows respect for them.
 They are a rap group with only Mette rapping and the others standing and being cool.

 Håkon Ricardo

 Håkon Ricardo Storstadmo became an opera singer at the age of 13.
 When he tried for the show, he was 13.
 He comes from Vuku in Verdal in Nord- Trøndelag, Norway.
 He was born in the Philippines.
 He sings arias in Italian language mostly.
 He wants to perform in large venues and sing opera to the people and make it more popular.

 René

-René Skar (24) is a rapper from Fyllingsdalen in Bergen.
+René Skar (24) is a rapper from Fyllingsdalen in Bergen Municipality.
 Sams.B makes the beats.
 René (aka RudeRen) and Stig (aka Sams.B) has a duo name called The D-Techs.
 René previously belonged to the rap crew CrippleCrew.
 René has a son named Shawn-Kevin.
 René wants him to be a doctor or something important.
 René wants to show him that nothing is impossible.
 René's good word for him is Sky Is the Limit.